ARAVIND-INDURI/React_Final_project/README.md

 This is the project for the final assignment of the [Meta Front-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer)'s [Advanced React course](https://www.coursera.org/learn/advanced-react?specialization=meta-front-end-developer).

-The final result of the assessment can be seen [here](https://amcerri.github.io/meta-advanced-react-final-assignment)

 ## Task

 As per the course's instructions: